 The audit team were accompanied during the on-site verification visits.
-Although the focus was on the closure of non compliances raised during previous official control inspection, the audit was not restricted to these findings alone and recorded any non-compliances with food law identified on the day of the visits.
-The audit team provided a report of any findings where an FBO was not in compliance with food law to Laois County Council the next working day to facilitate follow up by the local authority.
+Although the focus was on the closure of non compliances raised during previous official control inspections, the audit was not restricted to these findings alone and recorded any non-compliances with food law identified on the day of the visits.
+The audit team provided a report of any findings where an FBO was not in compliance with food law to Limerick County Council within three working days to facilitate follow up by the local authority.

-The numbers of non-compliances, which had been previously identified during official control inspections by the local authority, assessed in the two food businesses were ten and three, respectively.
+Twenty non-compliances, which had been previously identified during official control inspections by the local authority, were assessed in each of the two food businesses.